 Currently in my department, students need to enroll in as a research student and then need to take the ordinary entrance examination in August and thus it takes one year before enrolling in graduate school.

 MEXT scholarship master students at GSFS satisfying the condition for academic results may continue their scholarship program in Ph.D.

 The following pdf contains individual field questions and students should choose one question.
 Question 10 is coastal environment and Question 11 is fundamental fluid mechanics.

-5. Scholarship of Foreign Governments and Self Supporting Students
+6. Scholarship of other Foreign Governments and Self Supporting Students

 Some countries offer their own scholarship and please check by yourself.
-You need to take the ordinary entrance examination (normally becoming research student first from October or April and take the entrance examination) in August in case of DSCES except China Scholarship Council Scholarship (CSC).
-In case of CSC, you can enroll in DSCES without being research student.
-The entrance examination for CSC is based on submitted documents and oral examination via Skype and thus you can take the entrance examination in China.
+You need to take the ordinary entrance examination (normally becoming research student first from October or April and take the entrance examination) in August in case of DSCES.

 The University of Tokyo also offers fellowship for Ph.D. students.